Skip to navigation Skip to content

 Withholding some of a family’s entitlement to Child Care Subsidy before it is paid to child care providers is a way to reduce the likelihood of families incurring a debt at the end of a financial year.
 The process of withholding does not reduce a family’s overall entitlement to Child Care Subsidy.

-Five per cent of Child Care Subsidy will be withheld to reduce the likelihood that individuals will incur a debt.
+5% of Child Care Subsidy will be withheld to reduce the likelihood that individuals will have a debt.
 This means that the full subsidy amount, minus 5%, is paid to providers on behalf of families following submission of session reports.
 Providers will be able to see the amount withheld on the payment advice they receive each fortnight.
 The amount withheld will be part of the gap fee that needs to be paid by parents to their child care provider.

-There is no withholding for Additional Child Care Subsidy payments.
+There are no ongoing withholdings for Additional Child Care Subsidy (ACCS) payments.

 After the end of each financial year, the total entitlements and payments for each child will be reconciled against the customer’s (and any partner’s) actual income and activity for the year.
 If a customer received more than they were entitled to, the withholding amount will be used to offset the overpayment, so they do not have a debt (or have a reduced debt) to repay.
 If the customer received the correct amount of Child Care Subsidy, or received less subsidy than they were entitled to, amounts withheld during the year will be paid directly to them as a lump sum.
 This process of reviewing and recalculating entitlements for the full year is called Reconciliation.